kununu/theme/README.md

 # kununu theme

 kununu's basic styling.
-It contains everything from reset, colors, gradients, typography and media breakpoints that is used on kununu applications.
+It contains everything from reset, colors, gradients, typography and media breakpoints that are used on kununu applications.

 🚨 Make sure to use the new `@kununu-theme-v3` when you starting a new project.

 ## ✅ kununu-theme-v3 [current]

-kununu basic styling v3 - built from scratch for new applications with kununu's new UI
+Built from scratch for new applications with kununu's new UI

 All the styles are SCSS and need to be compiled.